 Keeping your blood sugar stable isn’t just about avoiding sweets, it’s about understanding how insulin regulates blood glucose level and how your daily habits influence it.

 From what you eat to how well you sleep, small choices play a powerful role in maintaining healthy glucose levels.
+In fact, blood sugar balance is not just a concern for people with diabetes.
+It affects energy levels, mental clarity, fat storage, and even long-term cardiovascular health.
+When blood glucose fluctuates too frequently, it places continuous stress on the body, forcing it to constantly adjust and compensate.
+Over time, this can lead to metabolic inefficiency and increased health risks.
 This becomes even more important if you are monitoring your fasting glucose level in Singapore, where lifestyle and diet patterns can significantly impact metabolic health.

 Understanding Blood Glucose and Insulin